-Dr. Mona Robbins is an Assistant Professor in the Department of Psychiatry and the Licensed Psychologist for the UT Southwestern Harold C. Simmons Comprehensive Cancer Center (SCCC).
+Dr. Mona Robbins is an Associate Professor in the Department of Psychiatry and a Licensed Psychologist for the UT Southwestern Harold C. Simmons Comprehensive Cancer Center (SCCC).
 Her expertise is based in an undergraduate degree in Psychology from Howard University and a doctoral degree in Clinical/Community Psychology from the University of Illinois at Urbana-Champaign.
 Her additional post-doctoral fellowship in Pediatric Psychology at Children’s Health at Dallas has aided in her developmental understanding of psychological factors that impact medical condition management.

 As the Psycho-Oncology Programming Lead, Dr. Robbins is involved in program development and enhancing access of psychological interventions for oncology patients.
 In her role, she heads the SCCC psycho-oncology efforts for clinical service and trainee development.
 Health and behavior evaluations, psychotherapy interventions, and treatment planning are provided with a focus on dynamics that influence health promotion such as:

 - Adherence to Medical Regimen